streamich/ass-js/docs/data/incbin.md

 _('incbin', __filename);
 ```

-Include all file skipping first 100 bytes
+Skip first 100 bytes of a file

 ```js
 _('incbin', __filename, 100);
 ```

-Include only bytes *3-6* of a file
+Include only bytes *3 to 6* of a file

 ```js
 _('incbin', __filename, 3, 6);